 - The architecture is very specific- only the party who built it can maintain it.

-- The workforce should be trained to use both electrical and hydraulic system.
+- The workforce should be trained to use both electrical and hydraulic systems.

 Advantages of Plastic Injection Molding

-Plastic molding is accurate and holds the capacity of manufacturing almost every part from plastics.
+Plastic molding is accurate and holds the capacity of manufacturing almost every type of parts using plastics.

 II.
 Fast method

 As compared to traditional plastic molding techniques, injection molding is a faster and more convenient process of creating plastic goods.
 In most cases, the cycle of production lasts for 15 to 20 sec.
 However, the speed of work is dependent upon the structure of injection molding materials.

 Plastic injection molding usually works automatically, which helps in minimizing the cost of supervision.
 It additionally keeps operation well optimized and production in progress.

 So, instead of having to hire different people for different tasks, you can teach one of your employees to operate the machine.

 It is necessary for injection moulding manufacturing companies to look over the environmental cons and pros through their production.

 Plastic moulding is not only practical but also a sustainable method that decreases ecological consequences.